-- Business Partner displayed on School Marquee for 2 weeks - Business Name and Logo on RBE Business Partners page and opening page on website - Business Partner Banner featured on fence outside in "Car Rider Circle" for school year.
-(Banner provided by business) - Business featured in ALL quarterly newsletters with link to website & contact information EAGLE Pride Gold Business Partner: \$500-\$900 donation - Business Partner displayed on School Marquee for 1 week. - Business Name and Logo on RBE Business Partners page on website - Business Partner Banner featured on fence outside in "Car Rider Circle" for half school year.
-(Banner provided by business) - Business featured in 2 quarterly newsletters with link to website
+Business Partner displayed on School Marquee for 2 weeks

+- Business Name and Logo on RBE Business Partners page and opening page on website - Business Partner Banner featured on fence outside in "Car Rider Circle" for school year.
+(Banner provided by business) - Business featured in ALL quarterly newsletters with link to website & contact information - EAGLE Pride Gold Business Partner: \$500-\$900 donation - Business Partner displayed on School Marquee for 1 week.
+Business Name and Lags on PRE Business Partners page on we - Business Name and Logo on RBE Business Partners page on website Business Partner Partner Fortured on force outside in "Car Bider Circle" for holf a

+• Business Partner Banner featured on fence outside in "Car Rider Circle" for half school year.
+(Banner provided by business)
-EAGLE Pride Silver Business Partner: \$250-\$499 donation

-- Business Partner displayed on School Marquee for 1 week - Business Name and Logo on RBE Business Partners page on website - Business featured in 1 quarterly newsletter with link to website

-EAGLE Pride Bronze Business Partner: \$100-\$249 donation

-- Business Name and Logo on RBE Business Partners page on website - Business Name and Logo displayed on Parent Information Board in school for 1 month

-EAGLE Pride Business Partner: \$50-\$99 donation

-- Business Name and Logo on RBE Business Partners page on website - Business Name and Logo on displayed on Parent Information Board in school for 2 weeks

-EAGLE Pride Membership: \$25-\$49 donation

-(Perfect if you just want to help RBE - business or personal)

-• Business Name and Logo on RBE Business Partners page on website
+- Business featured in 2 quarterly newsletters with link to website - EAGLE Pride Silver Business Partner: \$250-\$499 donation - Business Partner displayed on School Marquee for 1 week - Business Name and Logo on RBE Business Partners page on website - · Business featured in 1 quarterly newsletter with link to website - EAGLE Pride Bronze Business Partner: \$100-\$249 donation - Business Name and Logo on RBE Business Partners page on website - Business Name and Logo displayed on Parent Information Board in school for 1 month - EAGLE Pride Business Partner: \$50-\$99 donation - Business Name and Logo on RBE Business Partners page on website - Business Name and Logo on displayed on Parent Information Board in school for 2 weeks EAGLE Pride Membership: \$25-\$49 donation - (Perfect if you just want to help RBE business or personal) - Business Name and Logo on RBE Business Partners page on website